evoingram/claim-status-notifier/README.md

 # Claim Status Notifier

 ## Project Overview

-Claim Status Notifier is a lightweight C#/.NET 8 micro-service (plus an optional Angular front-end) that automates the “Where’s my claim?” status checks now done by hand.
+Claim Status Notifier is a lightweight C#/.NET 8 micro-service plus an optional Angular front-end that automates the “Where’s my claim?” status checks now done by hand.
+First-time users can run the CLI importer to seed the database

-**Back-end** – ASP.NET Core Minimal API that reads claim data from SQLite (or SQL Server), exposes REST endpoints, and—on demand or on a schedule—builds a concise status digest.
+**Back-end** – ASP.NET Core Minimal API that reads claim data from SQLite or SQL Server, exposes REST endpoints, and—on demand or on a schedule—builds a concise status digest.

 **Front-end** – tiny Angular 17 SPA that lets users search a claim, view current status, and trigger an e-mail digest.